iosdecal/ios-decal-lab4/README.md

 - Set the delegate and datasource for this tableview in `viewDidLoad`, and make your class subclass UITableViewDelegate and UITableViewDataSource in the same way you did for your collectionview
 - implement the same set of functions from part 2.
 You'll need to use the `pokemonArray` variable to implement `numberOfRowsInSection` and also `cellForRowAt`.

 Instead of loading images from `xcassets`, for this table view, we will be using a URL to load an images from the internet.
-This too difficult to look up but it involves some URL requests which we have not covered yet, so feel free to copy this block of code into your function `cellForRowAt`:
+This isn't too difficult to look up but it involves some URL requests which we have not covered yet, so feel free to copy this block of code into your function `cellForRowAt`:

 	if let image = cachedImages[indexPath.row] {
         cell.pokemonImage.image = image // may need to change this!